Medicare does cover pre-existing conditions, treating them the same way as new medical conditions.

 Those with both Parts A and B of Original Medicare can add a Medigap plan from private insurance companies.
 All 10 of the standard Medigap plans cover 100% of Part A coinsurance and at least 50% of Part B coinsurance and copayment.
 Two Medigap plans also feature an out-of-pocket maximum.

-If you add a Medigap policy during your Medigap Open Enrollment Period — which spans the first six months in which you are 65 or older and are first enrolled in Part B — then your eligibility and your rates can’t be impacted by a pre-existing condition (Note: You could still face up to a six-month waiting period for your pre-existing conditions to be covered, but not if you had creditable coverage for at least six months leading up to signing up for Medigap).
+If you add a Medigap policy during your Medigap Open Enrollment Period — which spans the first six months you are enrolled in Part B — then your eligibility and your rates can’t be impacted by a pre-existing condition (Note: You could still face up to a six-month waiting period for your pre-existing conditions to be covered, but not if you had creditable coverage for at least six months leading up to signing up for Medigap).

 How does Medicare know if I have pre-existing conditions?